-In order to provide assurances that the Strategic Risk Register is being appropriately managed, the Audit and Governance Committee receive regular updates including presentations on the strategic areas from the relevant Executive Director.
-Cabinet also receive six-monthly updates.
+To provide assurances that the Strategic Risk Register is being appropriately managed, the Audit and Governance Committee receive regular updates including presentations on the strategic risks from the relevant Executive Director.
+These presentations provide the committee with a deep dive review into the strategic risk and an opportunity to obtain an assurance from the Executive Director about the effectiveness of the mitigations and action plans in place to address the risk.
+Cabinet also receives six-monthly updates.

-14. Impact of Coronavirus
+15. Impact of Coronavirus

 From March 2020 there has been a significant impact on Council services because of the coronavirus pandemic.
 The Council has co-ordinated a response, as well as directly responding itself, to ensure that resources have been prioritised to those most in need with essential assistance being provided right across all parts of the Borough.
 Despite the challenges the Council has maintained key statutory and essential services whilst adapting provision to also provide alternative virtual services.
-Our robust response to the pandemic has added assurance to the effectiveness of the Council's Business Continuity Plans, communications strategy and governance arrangements.
+Our robust response to the pandemic has added assurance to the effectiveness of the Council's Business Continuity Plans, communications strategy, and governance arrangements.